What Is a Research Methodology? | Steps & Tips

 - Were your surveys conducted in-person or virtually?

 - What sampling method did you use to select participants?

-- What was the sample size and response rate?
+- What was your sample size and response rate?

-Give full details of the tools, techniques and procedures you used to conduct the experiment.
+Share full details of the tools, techniques, and procedures you used to conduct your experiment.

 - How did you recruit participants?

-Explain how you gathered and selected material (such as publications or archival data) for inclusion in your analysis.
+Explain how you gathered and selected the material (such as datasets or archival data) that you used in your analysis.